Maxxxing/cse15l-lab-reports/lab-report-week-3.md

 Symptoms: java.lang.OutOfMemoryError: Java heap space.

 Bug: In line 43, the code is “index1 += 1”, but for this loop, it is supposed to traverse List 2, so the loop can not be ended when it does not have the increment variable index2.
+So, we just need to change the “index1 +=1” to “index2 +=1”.